spidernet-io/spiderpool/docs/README.md

 **Why does Spiderpool select macvlan, ipvlan, and SR-IOV as datapaths?**

+* macvlan, ipvlan, and SR-IOV is crucial for supporting RDMA network acceleration.
+RDMA significantly enhances performance for AI applicaitons, latency-sensitive and network I/O-intensive applications, surpassing overlay network solutions in terms of network performance.

 * Unlike CNI solutions based on veth virtual interfaces, underlay networks eliminate layer 3 network forwarding on the host, avoiding tunnel encapsulation overhead.
 This translates to excellent network performance with high throughput, low latency, and reduced CPU utilization for network forwarding.

 * Connecting seamlessly with underlay layer 2 VLAN networks enables both layer 2 and layer 3 communication for applications.
 It supports multicast and broadcast communication, while allowing packets to be controlled by firewalls.